-Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount or receive payment.
+Affiliate links in this post will be clearly marked with a *.
+Clicking one of these links means I earn a discount or receive payment.

 Last year my husband and I became the proud parents of our daughter Daisy.
 Daisy is now 17 months old so this means we have had 17 months of dealing with dirty nappies.
 Not just any dirty nappies.
 The dirty nappies of a baby with multiple allergies and FPIES.

 For those of you who may be wondering what I’m talking about I mean this:

 The Sangenic nappy bin.
 A place for you to twist and hide your babies smelly nappies.
 If you’re already thinking there is no chance you need one of those then goodbye to you.
 Thanks for stopping by!

 Let me break down the reasons that I think you need a Sangenic.
 One of the following:

-You live in a flat off the ground floor
+You live in a flat off the ground floor.

-Your local council require you to use a nappy collection service
+Your local council require you to use a nappy collection service.

-You are sensitive to smells
+You are very sensitive to smells.

 These are the reasons why I think no you probably don’t need a Sangenic:

-You have access to outside wheelie bins easily
+You have access to outside wheelie bins easily.

-Your nose holds up to just about anything
+Your nose holds up to just about anything.

-You’re planning on going outside your home 10 times a day to put a nappy in the bin
+You’re planning on going outside your home 10 times a day to put a nappy in the bin.

-You hate the idea of spending money on the cartridges
+You hate the idea of spending money on the cartridges.

 Now for me I would say yes you need a Sangenic.
 At least at the beginning.
 Babies make a LOT of dirty nappies.
 Especially when they are first born.

 When I am home alone with Daisy I don’t want to get us both ready to walk the 48 stairs down to the car park, cross the car park just to put one nappy in the nappy bin.
 Yes I could use our ordinary rubbish bin but nappies absolutely STINK!

 When I first had Daisy, and was recovering from my c-section, I was able to load the bin up and my lovely husband would empty it when he took the rubbish and recycling downstairs.
 In fact, after 17 months he still takes care of this.
 Win win!

 In an ideal World I would be able to use cloth nappies.
 Therefore I wouldn’t have a use for a Sangenic.
 I’m on the 3rd floor, with next to no space to dry clothes so needs must for our first child.

 The Sangenic cartridges are a little on the pricey side but I think they are well worth the money really.
-I always *stock up from Amazon when I see them on offer.
+I always stock up from Amazon when I see them on offer.